Adventure Girl: Plot

-Joan Lowell travels by sea with her father, Nicholas Wagner, as the captain, and two additional crew, William Sawyer and Otto Siegler.
-During their voyage, their ship is damaged in a hurricane, her mast broken.
-Coming upon the wrecks of other ships, they find a mast that they can use to replace their broken one.
-As the two crewmembers begin salvaging the mast, Lowell and Wagner explore other wrecks, where Lowell comes upon an old map which supposedly leads to ruins in the jungle which contain a precious emerald.
+Young, single Joan Lowell leaves for a sea adventure, destination unknown, with her father, Nicholas Wagner, as the captain, and two additional crew, William Sawyer and Otto Siegler.
+During their voyage their ship is damaged in a hurricane.
+Coming upon the wrecks of other ships they find a mast that they can use to replace their broken one.
+As the two crewmembers begin salvaging the mast, Lowell and Wagner explore other wrecks, where Lowell comes upon an old map which supposedly reveals a precious emerald hidden in Guatemalan jungle ruins.

+Repairs complete, they continue their journey, but desperately need to find a water supply to replenish their drinking water, which was lost during the hurricane.
+Lowell and Sawyer row a dinghy to a tiny nearby island, where they meet a solitary native, who gives them both coconuts and fresh water.

+They continue on, fortuitously managing to find a village on the mainland, which Lowell realizes is the one on her map.

+She begins trading with the locals, and convinces the local headman, Manola, to take her to meet the female leader of his tribe, Maya, who is the only one that can grant her permission to continue on to the interior.

+Maya does so, and agrees to accompany the party as their guide to the lost city.
+They have the natives construct a special canoe for them, and mount an outboard motor they had brought along on it.
+Secretly Manola trails them up river, not trusting Lowell at all, who has lied to everyone and seeks to break tribal taboos the natives believe will bring them misfortune in her hidden pursuit of booty.

-After replacing the mast, they continue their journey, but need to find a water supply to replenish their drinking water, which was also lost during the hurricane.
-Lowell and Sawyer take a rowboat to the coast, where they meet a native who takes them to his village.
-Lowell realizes that this village is on the map she discovered, and convinces the local leader, Maya, to allow her and Sawyer to explore.
-When the party comes upon the lost city, Lowell begins to search for the emerald.
-When their guide, Manola, and Maya realize Lowell's intention, they take her prisoner with the intent to burn her alive.
-Sawyer rescues her from certain death, and the two escape back to their rowboat.
-As they are pursued by the native villagers in their canoes, Sawyer dumps gasoline into the waters behind them, and sets it on fire.
-This prevents the villagers from continuing their pursuit, and the two erstwhile treasure hunters return to their ship.
+Lowell begins to search for the emerald.
+When Manola realizes Lowell's intention, he and his men take her prisoner, intending to burn her alive.
+Sawyer rescues her, and the two escape back to their dingy.
+As they are pursued by the native villagers in their canoes, Sawyer dumps gasoline into the waters behind them and sets it afire.
+The two would-be treasure thieves return successfully to their boat.